garth/ganglion-impulse/README.md

 but does not include a data store or any [React](http://facebook.github.io/react/) component integration as Cerebral does.

-Ganglion is small (~2k before minification) and it does not have any dependencies.
+Ganglion is small (< 1k minimised and gzipped) and it does not have any dependencies.

 Installation
 ------------